Nadeau-Innovations/site/content/post/2021/5/how-to-make-hardware-development-more-agile/index.md

 While I'm not a fan of all the hype and buzz around "Agile," I do believe in the core principles.

+Agile is about following a set of development values, not adding more overheard or overzealous processes.
+We want work to be transparent, efficient, and continuously improved.

 ## Waterfall

 Traditionally, hardware engineering follows a [waterfall methodology](https://en.wikipedia.org/wiki/Waterfall_model).